Metiu-Metiu/Neural-Texture-Sound-Synthesis-with-physically-driven-continuous-controls/README.md

 # Sound and Music Compuring Master thesis
-## Real-time Neural Texture Sound Synthesis with physically-driven continuous controls using synthetic-to-real unsupervised Domain Adaptation
+## Neural Texture Sound Synthesis with physically-driven continuous controls using synthetic-to-real unsupervised Domain Adaptation

 The Project is developed in the context of the Master's Thesis in Sound and Music Computing at the Music Technology Group of the Universitat Pompeu Fabra, Barcelona, Spain.
 The Neural Network Architectures design, training, validation and testing are performed with PyTorch.